PortsMaster/PortMaster-Website/content/markdown/porting.markdown

 We have different types of games we support:

-- Open Source Games from Scratch by some devs
+- Open Source Games from Repos like Github where we compile and package the game for PortMaster
 - Open Source Engines made from scratch that work with original game assets
-- Game Engines like GameMaker studio / Godot / Love2d etc. that have compatible runners that need the original gamedata
+- Game Engines like GameMaker studio / Godot / Love2d that have compatible runners that need the original gamedata
-- Linux Userspace x86 Emulators that translate X86 Linux Games to arm.
+- Linux Userspace x86 Emulator (Box86) that translate X86 Linux Games to arm.
-- Linux Userspace x64 Emulators that translate x64 Linux games to aarch64
+- Linux Userspace x64 Emulators (Box64) that translate x64 Linux games to aarch64

 Mind for 3/4/5 a LOT of hacking and tweaking might be needed.